 - InDesignSecret’s list of their favorite sites

-- Lists of the most popular fonts for print and for the web.
+- Lists of the most popular fonts for print.

 - The non-typographer’s guide to practical typeface selection

 I quite like ‘The Non-Designer’s Type Book’ by Robin Williams which is a clear and well-written book about typography.
 I haven’t read ‘Stop Stealing Sheep (and find out how type works)’ by Erik Spiekermann and E.M.
 Ginger yet, nor ‘About Face: Reviving the Rules of Typography.’
 Both frequently are recommended in font-related discussions.
 ‘Types Best Remembered – Types Best Forgotten’ from Robert Norton is apparently a very funny book.

 On my iPad, I like the ‘FontBook’ app, which shows off the typefaces that FontShop offers.